Low Hauxley

 Low Hauxley is a small village in Northumberland, in the former Alnwick district, less than 1 mi from Amble and around 27 mi from Newcastle-upon-Tyne.
 It is combined with High Hauxley to make the civil parish of Hauxley.

 Near the village is an important archaeological site, with an early Bronze Age cemetery as well as Mesolithic and Iron Age remains, but with much erosion.
 A major rescue dig was mounted for 13 weeks, between June and September 2013.
 Results were broadcast on Channel 4's Time Team special on 2 March 2014.
-According to a Hauxley parish council information board, flint tools dating to around 6500 BC have been found in local fields sand dunes and burial sites but later material may have been destroyed by mining.
+Earlier work by Archaeological Research Services Ltd in 2009 recovered flint tools from buried land surfaces beneath the Bronze Age burials.